Coaching (Individual) Students with Their Written and Oral Assignments

 Want to Know More?

-- take the training session ‘Supervising Written Assignments’ for academic assistants;
+- take the training session ‘Supervising Written Assignments’;

 - read more about feed-up, feedback and feedforward in the Education Tip ‘Feedback: (Almost) Everything You Need to Know’;